satya-thirumani/bigg-boss-data-set/README.md

 - Number of Evictions Faced - Number of Evictions Faced by the Bigg Boss house mate
 - Number of re-entries - Number of reentries into the house, in the same season (not fake evictions & secret room)
 - Number of times elected as Captain - Number of times/weeks elected as Captain
+- Social Media Popularity - Popularity in Social media (1 - lowest, 10 - highest)
+- Finalist - Whether entered into final or not (0 - No, 1 - Yes)
 - Winner - Winner or not (1 - winner, 0 - otherwise)